guardian/riff-raff/readme.md

 Screenshots don't do a lot to show how Riff-Raff works in practice - but here are a handful anyway, just to give a hint.

-The deploy history view - showing all deploys that have ever been done (in this case filtered on PROD and projects containing 'mobile')
+### The deploy history view - this shows all deploys that have ever been done (in this case filtered on PROD and projects containing 'mobile')

 ![Deploy history](contrib/img/deployment_history.png)

-This is what a single deploy looks like - displaying the overall result and the list of tasks that were executed.
+### This is what a single deploy looks like - displaying the overall result and the list of tasks that were executed.

 ![Deploy log](contrib/img/deployment_view.png)

-The simple form for requesting a deploy can be seen here (further options are available after previewing)
+### The simple form for requesting a deploy can be seen here (further options are available after previewing)

 ![Request a deploy](contrib/img/deployment_request.png)

-Riff-Raff polls our build server frequently and can be configured to automatically start a deploy for newly completed builds
+### Riff-Raff polls our build server frequently and can be configured to automatically start a deploy for newly completed builds

 ![Continuous deployment configuration](contrib/img/deployment_continuous.png)